HT154/habitat-www/site/content/legal/archived/privacy-policy.md

 * To third parties we have engaged as partners to facilitate the sale of our Services
 * To a buyer or other successor in the event of a merger, divestiture, restructuring, reorganization, dissolution or other sale or transfer of some or all of Chef’s assets, whether as a going concern or as part of bankruptcy, liquidation or similar proceeding, in which Personal Information held by Chef about our Sites users is among the assets transferred
 * To fulfill the purpose for which you provide it
-* fFr any other purpose disclosed by us when you provide the information
+* For any other purpose disclosed by us when you provide the information
 * With your consent

 We may also disclose your Personal Information:

 * To comply with any court order, law or legal process, including to respond to any government or regulatory request.
-* To enforce or apply our terms of use, terms of sale, trademark policy and other agreements, including for billing and collection purposes.
+* To enforce or apply our [terms of use](/legal/terms-and-conditions/), [terms of sale](https://www.chef.io/online-master-agreement/), [trademark policy](/legal/trademark-policy/) and other agreements, including for billing and collection purposes.
 * If we believe disclosure is necessary or appropriate to protect the rights, property, or safety of Chef, our customers or others.

 **WHAT STEPS DO WE TAKE TO PROTECT YOUR INFORMATION ONLINE?**